 West Highland White Terrier Care

 As true terriers, Westies are naturally curious and alert.
 They can be considered lively but not highly energetic, so routine moderate exercise should be enough to keep them happy and healthy.
 Daily walks are generally enough to fulfill the Westie's exercise needs.
 However, every dog is different.
-If your Westie seems restless or bored, begins acting out, or becomes overweight, you may need to increase the exercise you provide.
+If your Westie seems restless or bored, begins acting out, or becomes overweight, you may need to increase the exercise.

 Terriers often like to dig, which can be a problem for your garden and potted plants.
-You can train your Westie not to dig by being consistent in redirecting him from an early age.
+You can train your Westie not to dig by being consistent in redirecting from an early age.

 Common Health Problems